jedevc/fyp-report/report.md

   \label{fig:lift-vecspace}
 \end{figure}

-This can be intuitively understood by interpreting usage captures as a vector space as in Figure \ref{fig:lift-vecspace}.
+This fairly complex transformation can be intuitively understood by reframing usage captures as a vector space as in Figure \ref{fig:lift-vecspace}.
 In this diagram, $u$ is a usage capture and $m$ is the maximal, both computed from the origin (where the variable is globally accessible).
-From this, we want to compute how to get $u$ from the new maximal, which is calculated as $u - m$, or the combination of the old usage capture with the inverse of the maximal.
+From this, we want to compute how to get $u$ from the maximal $m$, which is calculated as $u - m$, or the combination of the old usage capture with the inverse of the maximal, as above.

 ### Finalisation

-In the final stage, having translated all statements and expressions in each block correctly, we can now translate the final remaining blocks into functions.
-Since all calls have now been removed and replaced with new statements and all variable references have been fixed, all that's left to do is to construct the functions themselves.

-For each block, we can use the already-computed function signatures from rooting and lifting to construct a list of arguments and their types.
+In the final stage of interpretation, having translated all calls and usage captures correctly, we can now translate the function blocks themselves into actual functions.
+For each block, we use the already-computed function signatures from rooting and lifting to construct a list of arguments and their types.
 We can also determine which local variables need to be assigned to each function so that they appear in the right stack frame.

-With all functions correctly defined, we can collect them along with all global and external variables, into a program object that represents the end product of interpretation.
-This can then be traversed later during code generation to produce fully valid and vulnerable C code!
+With all functions correctly defined, we collect them, along with all global and external variables, into a program object that represents the end output of interpretation.
+This can then be traversed later during code generation to produce fully valid C code.

 ## Randomisation

 An important aspect of vulnspec is to allow generating different programs that all contain the same described vulnerability.
-While during the interpretation process we introduce some randomness based on how we restructure the block-chunk graph, these changes do not introduce major changes into how the program actually runs, or the details of what an exploit might look like.
+While during the interpretation process we introduce some randomness based on how we restructure the block-chunk graph, these changes do not introduce major variation into how the program actually runs, or the details of what an exploit might look like.

 To significantly semantically modify the output, we introduce a couple of possible techniques, all of which have been developed and implemented in vulnspec, however, it is by no means a complete list of all the possible transformations that could be constructed.
+These modifications are not made in a single stage, but are spread across the entire pipeline.

 Some of these techniques introduce surface level changes, such as the random name generation, others introduce semantic difference in the program (and the